MW100 Support

 - longin record: Uses module address.

-VAL - Send or read a numeric value for a channel.
+Sends or reads a numeric value for a channel.
 Input records are linked to either the input interrupt (input channels) or the output interrupt (output channels).

 - bi record: Uses hardware addresses for binary digital input and output modules.